Modified Dietz method

 The modified Dietz method is a measure of the ex post (i.e. historical) performance of an investment portfolio in the presence of external flows.
 (External flows are movements of value such as transfers of cash, securities or other instruments in or out of the portfolio, with no equal simultaneous movement of value in the opposite direction, and which are not income from the investments in the portfolio, such as interest, coupons or dividends.)

 To calculate the modified Dietz return, divide the gain or loss in value, net of external flows, by the average capital over the period of measurement.
 The average capital weights individual cash flows by the length of time between those cash flows until the end of the period.
 Flows which occur towards the beginning of the period have a higher weight than flows occurring towards the end.
 The result of the calculation is expressed as a percentage return over the holding period.

 GIPS

 This method for return calculation is used in modern portfolio management.
 It is one of the methodologies of calculating returns recommended by the Investment Performance Council (IPC) as part of their Global Investment Performance Standards (GIPS).
 The GIPS are intended to provide consistency to the way portfolio returns are calculated internationally.

 Origin

 The method is named after Peter O. Dietz.
 The original idea behind the work of Peter Dietz was to find a quicker, less computer-intensive way of calculating an IRR as the iterative approach using the then-quite-slow computers that were available was taking a significant amount of time; the research was produced for BAI, Bank Administration institute.
+The modified Dietz method is a linear IRR.